Cmdpro/Data-Essence/modchanges.md

 - Added a secret with genderfluid :3
 - Added scrolling to the data tablet
 - Added a few pages of the first of the in-game lore books, acquirable at Nature Outposts as a data entry
+- Added a default entry that clarifies behaviour of hidden blocks (such as Tethergrass, Lensing Crystal Ore)

 ### Changes
 - Tweaked several entries, including Item Filter, Data Tablet, Fabrication, and Infuser